 According to HR Magazine, many claims disputes arise from five common problems that are not only easily resolved, but also often preventable.

 Often, claims issues stem from the employee not providing their current health plan information during their health care visit.
-This could be because employees lost the new insurance card, forgot to show the provider the new card or didn’t provide insurance information at all.
+This could be because employees lost the new insurance card, forgot to show the provider the new card, or didn’t provide insurance information at all.

 Insurers want to ensure that injuries are not work-related, which would eliminate their responsibility to pay.
-Many claims get delayed while insurers conduct an investigation into the cause of the injury; this can be avoided if the employee simply answers the insurer’s questions and makes clear if the accident was outside work.
+Many claims get delayed while insurers conduct an investigation into the cause of the injury; this can be avoided if the employee answers the insurer’s questions and makes clear if the accident was outside work.

 Solution: When inquiring about a denied claim, be sure to check that the claim was coded correctly.
 If it was an error on the physician’s part, ask the provider to resubmit the corrected claim.
-Also, encourage your employees to know their benefits and act accordingly—for instance, knowing if a therapy is covered only if deemed “medically necessary,” and then ensuring their provider indicates it as such.
+Also, encourage your employees to know their benefits and act accordingly—for instance, knowing if therapy is covered only if deemed “medically necessary,” and then ensuring their provider indicates it as such.

-Employees who have coverage through two plans (theirs and their partner’s) may be confused as to how their dependents are covered, which can lead to mistakes regarding which insurance information they give their child’s provider or cause disagreement between the two insurers regarding who should pay.
+Employees who have coverage through two plans (theirs and their partners) may be confused as to how their dependents are covered, which can lead to mistakes regarding which insurance information they give their child’s provider or cause disagreement between the two insurers regarding who should pay.

 Health care claims confusion can result from insufficient or overly complex communication from the employer.
 Benefits are confusing for employees to start with, and benefits communication documents are often written at too high a level to make sense to many employees.
-This either results in employees misunderstanding their benefits information, or failing to read it at all due to its complexity.
+This either results in employees misunderstanding their benefits information or failing to read it at all due to its complexity.

 In addition, employers and HR professionals should remember to tap into their independent insurance agent as a resource when trying to sort out a problematic claim situation.
 If you have spoken with the insurer and made no progress, we may be able to facilitate a productive conversation and get to the bottom of an issue.
 If you have any questions at all, contact one of the members of the Thams Agency team at email@example.com.